Karthix-x/INRESTO/README.md

 # INRESTÒ

-INRESTÒ  deals with the problems of managing the restaurant and avoids problems which occur when carried out manually.
-INRESTÒ  will improve their services for all the customers of the restaurant.
-The admin will have access over employee details, employee attendance.
-He can receive order from customer and send the takeaway orders to the kitchen supervisor.
+INRESTÒ is an android application adeals with the problems of managing the restaurant and avoids problems that occur when carried out manually.
+E-POPINA will improve its services for all the customers of the restaurant.
+The admin will have access to employee details, employee attendance.
+He can receive orders from customers and send the takeaway orders to the kitchen supervisor.
 The waiter will have access to the inmate details, bills.
-The supervisor in the kitchen view’s the orders sent by the waiter and the admin and specify the orders to respective cook.
+The supervisor in the kitchen view’s the orders sent by the waiter and the admin and specifies the orders to the respective cook.

 # Features
 #### Admin Features: